 If you’re serious about growing an ecommerce business, you’ll eventually want to start expanding to multiple online marketplaces.

 When you do, the key is to streamline your growth.
-Many companies do this by relying on an ecommerce platform built to integrate with dozens of different marketplaces.
+Many companies rely on an ecommerce platform built to integrate with dozens of different marketplaces.
 That way, instead of uploading your product data every time you decide to expand, you simply add your data and list products once — and then tell the platform when it’s time to share it with another marketplace.

-Once you start selling on Amazon, you’ll have plenty of other factors to take into consideration, but for now your biggest decision will be which selling plan is the best fit for your business.
+Once you start selling on Amazon, you’ll have plenty of other factors to consider, but for now, your biggest decision will be which selling plan is the best fit for your business.

 The professional selling plan is $39.99 a month, plus: